JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 title: "FastAPI 101"
 date: 2025-08-13
 draft: false
-tags: ["Dev","Python","FE vs BE","APIs","Swagger UI","Http Methods"]
+tags: ["Dev","Python uv","FE vs BE","APIs","Swagger UI","Http Methods","PostMan"]
-description: 'FastAPI and concepts for your Python Back-End journey'
+description: 'FastAPI and concepts for your Python Back-End journey.'
 url: 'fast-api'
 ---

 **TL;DR**

-Ive been working with [PB](https://jalcocert.github.io/JAlcocerT/pocketbase/), [DBs](https://jalcocert.github.io/JAlcocerT/databases-101/) lately, within a [FastAPI](#fastapi) Python BE and wanted to write about new concepts.
+Ive been working with [PB](https://jalcocert.github.io/JAlcocerT/pocketbase/), [DBs](https://jalcocert.github.io/JAlcocerT/databases-101/) lately, within **a [FastAPI](#fastapi) Python BackEnd** and wanted to write about new concepts.

 There are few [tools to understand APIs](#apis) as you work with them.